Increased revenue (purchase event)

 Increased unique visitors

 The collaboration between Sogody and Cheil – a subsidiary of Samsung Electronics, is an example of data-driven experiences in a digital world.
 Being in charge of the Martech Solutions and the Experience Optimisation Framework created for Samsung, Cheil built the working ground with Sogody upon dividing the personalization and optimization process into several steps, from discovering digital transformation opportunities to implementing them.
 Our team was instrumental in supporting the technical aspects of testing a hypothesis aimed to optimize user experience for prospective, yet undecided customers of Samsung Galaxy S20 FE 5G.

 A challenge that a lot of e-commerce websites constantly face is visitors who initiate the online purchase process, such as by adding an item to the basket, yet decide not to go through with it.
 Samsung faced a similar problem, whereby the number of cart abandoners for this specific product was significantly high, while at the same time their return rate to the website within a couple of days remained pretty significant as well.
 This return rate points to a high affinity of these visitors with the Samsung brand, something which prompted an analysis of the issues leading to them abandoning the purchase process.

 Our team was key in the development of a unique digital experience to address shopping cart abandonment by reminding the customer about the abandoned items in their cart, while at the same time highlighting key unique selling points that might have been missed during the initial journey, and finally complementing this with dynamic and positive reviews of the product, to further support their appeal of the product.

-Increased revenue (purchase event) for 52.1% for Samsung Galaxy S20 FE 5G campaign
+Increased revenue (purchase event) by 52.1% for the Samsung Galaxy S20 FE 5G campaign.

 Share with your network